A Look into Domestic Violence Investigations

 Steps to conviction

-Most of the time, when the police force is called for a domestic violence situation, many abused victims (even when they’re the ones who reported) are hesitant about filing a charge against the perpetrator.
+Most of the time, when the police force is called for a domestic violence situation, many abused victims (even when they were the ones who reported) are hesitant about filing a charge against the perpetrator.
 This happens because of their fear of embarrassing their families.

 The responsibility of the police usually ends when the victim refuses to settle a case; however, they are still capable of arresting on behalf of the state.